ADA-research/BaB_DynTerm/README.md

 Perform the following steps in a terminal.
 We give instructions for UNIX-based systems, but the procedure is very similar on Windows.

-Make sure to have Git LFS (https://git-lfs.com/installed) installed to obtain the original verification logs, that form the basis to all conducted experiments.
+Make sure to have Git LFS (https://git-lfs.com/installed) installed to obtain the original verification logs that form the basis to all conducted experiments.
 Make sure to download the verification logs by running `git lfs pull`.